poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 keywords: [emission, emissions, glow, bloom, brightness, color, scrolling, center out, blinking, special fx, poiyomi, shader]
 ---

 Emission is a function that allows adding brightness directly to the base color of a mesh.
 It can be used to add highlights, or to add a glow effect to a mesh.
-This is one of the most well-known features in the shader.
+This is one of the most well-known features found across different shaders.

 <a>
 <img src="/img/special-fx/Emission_Example.png" alt="Emission Example"/>